Astros vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In six games as the favorite over the last 10 matchups, the Astros have a record of 2-4.
+- In three games as the underdog over the last 10 contests, the Astros have a perfect record of 3-0.

 Astros Betting Records & Stats